 - Removing dust on the interior: Dash duster or microfiber towel – View on Amazon

-Removing dust is really one of those cosmetic tasks you will probably begin to first notice on the inside of your car, but with the right products and techniques it can be one relatively quickly and safely.
+Removing dust is really one of those cosmetic tasks you will probably begin to first notice on the inside of your car, but with the right products and techniques, it can be done relatively quickly and safely.

 Dust is generally harmless to paint as long as you keep the painted surface wiped down or washed before heavy accumulation can occur.

-Compressed air can definitely help both on the interior or exterior, followed by a microfiber wipedown with your favorite interior detailing product.
+Compressed air can definitely help both on the interior and exterior, followed by a microfiber wipe down with your favorite interior detailing product.